 For HNC and HND students, The Student Awards Agency for Scotland (SAAS) takes up to six weeks to process funding applications (depending on the time you apply).
 If you do not provide the documents and/or evidence required, it will take longer to process.

-Everyone has different personal circumstances and the amount you receive will depend on this.
-EMAs are is £30 per week, a maximum bursary is either £99.35 or £125.55 per week (depending on circumstances) plus any eligible travel and course expenses.
+Everyone has different personal circumstances, and the amount you receive will depend on this.
+EMAs are £30 per week; the maximum bursary is either £99.35 or £125.55 per week (depending on circumstances), plus any eligible travel and course expenses.

-For HNC and HND students, the maximum student loan package is £8000 per year.
-The College expects you to have made arrangements to support yourself for the first few weeks of the course and to take all reasonable steps to bridge gaps in your income, for example by finding part-time employment.
+For HNC and HND students, the maximum student loan package is £10,400 per year.
+The College expects you to have made arrangements to support yourself for the first few weeks of the course and to take all reasonable steps to bridge gaps in your income, for example, by finding part-time employment.

 Bursaries/EMAs are always paid directly into your bank account, fortnightly in arrears; payments are dependent on your attendance at college.